How to Cut Whole Chicken Wings into Flats and Drumettes

 Frequently Asked Questions

 On average, there are about 4 to 5 whole chicken wings per pound.
 Once separated, this translates to roughly 8 to 10 individual pieces (drumettes and flats) per pound.
-However, this can vary slightly depending on the size of the wings.
+However, this can vary slightly depending on the wings’ size.

 There are several ways to cook chicken wings, each with its own benefits: